 Where to Find Ideas

 Check out outdoor games in books and websites for more inspiration for silly but safe races and games.
-Games like Simon Says, Musical Chairs, Mother May I, and Red Light, Green Light can easily be adapted for riding.
+Games such as Simon Says, Musical Chairs, Mother May I, and Red Light, Green Light can easily be adapted for riding.
 Obstacle races can be set up over poles and around barrels.

 Paint Your Pony

-Another fun thing to do is 'decorate' the ponies.
+Another fun thing to do is "decorate" the ponies.
 Using water-soluble, non-toxic bingo dabbers and water paints it's fun to use your pony as a canvas.
 Just be sure you have no shows scheduled right after just in case the paint lasts longer than expected.
 Most paints will wash right out.
-I've also known people to use the unsweetened drink mixes.
+You can also use unsweetened drink mixes.
 These wash out quite nicely.

 Games to Avoid

 Anything that involves speed in a small space with lots of horses should be avoided.
-Even some traditional gymkhana games may not be suitable for small spaces like a small arena.
-Games that involve crawling along the ground, or using broomsticks or hockey sticks can be hazardous.
+Even some traditional gymkhana games may not be suitable for small spaces such as a small arena.
+Games that involve crawling along the ground or ones using broomsticks or hockey sticks can be hazardous.
 Blindfolds and horses don't mix.
 Also, avoid anything that may spook horses.